Carolina University of Theology: History

+The "university" suspended all activities on April 25, 2022 citing lack of students and faculty members.

 Accreditation

 Carolina University of Theology, In pursuant to 8 VAC 40-31-50 of the Virginia Administrative Code was granted religious exemption from the Commonwealth of Virginia State Council of Higher Education For Virginia/SCHEV's regulations and is authorized as a degree granting institution.
-Carolina University is unaccredited by any accreditation body recognized by CHEA or the USDE.
-Degrees from this school therefore lack utility in use for transfer to other university.
+Carolina University is unaccredited by CHEA or the USDE.